 The official Red, White & Blue Day is on Friday 5th October, but feel free to use any day which suits your school’s calendar.
 We’re encouraging school children to come dressed in the patriotic colours and donate just £1 to our 2018 fundraising campaign.

-Red, White & Blue Day is a national fundraising campaign that raises money in support of ABF The Soldiers’ Charity, the Royal Air Force Benevolent Fund, and The Royal Navy and Royal Marines Charity.
+Red, White & Blue Day is an annual fundraising campaign that raises money for ABF The Soldiers’ Charity, The Royal Navy and Royal Marines Charity and The Royal Air Force Benevolent Fund.

-The money will be split between the three long-established charities which all have close ties with our Armed Forces.
+Money raised will be split between the three long-established charities that all have close ties with our Armed Forces.